 - To adopt these technologies will require businesses to invest heavily in technology and may be prohibitive for those with old legacy systems.

 - There is a talent shortage of those who understand and know how to use the tech.

 - As consumers get a handle on the value of their data they will increasingly look to solutions such as Blockchain to control access.
 This will require a complete rethinking of many of our current business models.

 - It’s not clear who the winners will be and what the ultimate technology will look like.
 So even though it has the potential to be incredibly business disruptive it’s difficult to set your strategy.

-- It needs a big brand or currency to adopt the tech for it to become more mainstream.
-I.e. could the Bank of England support a sterling version of a crypto currency?
+- It needs a big brand or currency to adopt the tech for it to become more mainstream e.g. could the Bank of England support a sterling version of a crypto currency?

 Conclusions and solutions

 - Blockchain is totally auditable and also very secure.
 For personal data storage this provides a massive opportunity to reduce administration and improve customer data control.
-E.g. the land registry data could all be held on a Blockchain anyone that looks at the data would be recorded as having done so.
+For example the land registry data could all be held on a Blockchain and anyone looking at the data would be recorded as having done so.
 It would greatly reduce times for mortgage approvals etc.

-- For consumers it offers the opportunity to keep all your personal data in one place and to authorize and have an audit trail of any business that looked, used the data.
+- For consumers it offers the opportunity to keep all their personal data in one place and to authorize and have an audit trail of any business that looked or used the data.